IntellureIntellure

 Long URLs are problematic for several reasons:

-- Character limits β Twitter/X has 280 characters, and a long URL eats most of your message
+• Character limits.
+Twitter/X has 280 characters, so a long URL eats most of your message

 How Do Link Shorteners Work?